How to Use Yoast SEO WordPress Plugin

 How to Set Up Yoast SEO

-You can find the Yoast SEO configuration wizard at “SEO > Dashboard” – and within that configuration wizard, you will be guided through 12 steps that help you configure the Yoast SEO WordPress Plugin, specifically for your site.
+You can find the Yoast SEO configuration wizard at “SEO > Dashboard” in the Yoast SEO settings – and within that configuration wizard, you will be guided through 12 steps that help you configure the Yoast SEO WordPress Plugin, specifically for your site.

-Each step includes some specific questions, and your answers to these questions will determine specific settings.
+Each step includes some specific questions, and your answers to these questions will determine specific Yoast SEO settings.
 In the configuration wizard, you’ll also find videos that detail and demonstrate additional options.

 Let’s take a closer look at each of those tabs and learn how to use Yoast SEO Plugin right now.

-Titles & Metas allows you to modify and add titles and meta descriptions for posts, pages, and archive pages.
+Titles & Metas allows you to modify and add titles and meta descriptions for posts, pages, and archive pages so you can use the focus keyphrase you want to rank for.
 This way, you can make sure your page really stands out within the search results.
 Here, you can also easily set templates for titles and meta descriptions for all types of pages – from homepages to categories to archives, posts, and more.

-With Yoast SEO, you even get a snippet editor that provides previews of how everything looks in Google.
+With Yoast SEO, you even get a snippet editor that provides previews of how everything looks in Google and allows you to implement your focus keyphrase to your title tag and meta description.
 If you enter a “focus keyword,” it will stand out in the search result preview – exactly the way it will in the search results.

 The snippet editor can be found in the Yoast SEO meta box, located under the main content block of your post or page.
-Simply click on “Edit snippet,” and the snippet editor opens, allowing you to amend the title, slug, and meta description.
+Simply click on “Edit snippet,” within your WordPress dashboard and the snippet editor opens, allowing you to amend the title tag, slug, and meta description.

 The Yoast SEO Plugin not only addresses your SEO performance within Google and other search engines but helps you optimize and achieve enhanced results via social media channels as well.
 The Social tab houses these options, with Facebook and Twitter the primary social media channels addressed – but Google+ and Pinterest also accessible.